kentfrazier/Exhibitionist/README.md

 **what about security?**

-This way of doing things (as a full-blown web-app) open us a whole bunch os issues, from data being exposed through the server (although it's bound to localhost only by default) to xss/csrf attacks through data being fed un-escaped into HTML and other attacks I haven't even heard of.
+This way of doing things (as a full-blown web-app) opens up a whole bunch of issues, from data being exposed through the server (although it's bound to localhost only by default) to xss/csrf attacks through data being fed un-escaped into HTML and other attacks I haven't even heard of.
 You should take all the precautions appropriate to your scenario,